-Shelter animals are available for adoption by responsible pet owners with guidance from shelter personnel to insure a mutually-appropriate match is made.
-We receive approximately 20 to 40 different animals every day so we urge you to visit us periodically.
+Shelter animals are available for adoption to responsible pet owners with guidance from shelter personnel to insure a mutually-appropriate match is made.
+We receive approximately 10 to 20 different animals every day so we urge you to visit us periodically.
 We display photos and descriptions of some of our featured pets on Adoptapet.com.

 Check the “Daily Record” section of the Topeka Capital-Journal for a list of all animals admitted to HHHS.
-Monday publications feature a “Pet of the Week” ad.
-Our pets appear on WIBW TV-Channel 13 every Tuesday morning from 6-7:30 am on “13 This Morning.”
-WIBW also tapes weekly public service announcements featuring pets available for adoption that air throughout the week at various times.
+WIBW TV-Channel 13 and KSNT 27 will air broadcasts featuring pets available for adoption throughout the week at various times.
 Volunteers showcase adoptable pets at many different locations in the community.
 Check our calendar for upcoming mobile adoption events.

 Stray animals received at Helping Hands Humane Society are sheltered for a minimum of three full days (not including the day they arrive) to give owners a chance to reclaim them before they begin the process of going up for adoption.
 People bringing strays to HHHS from outside of Shawnee County will be charged a fee.
 The fee is payable to HHHS either with cash or credit card.
-The fee is $20 per individual animal or $20 per litter of animals (litter consists of 3+ siblings under 4 months of age – age will be determined by HHHS Admissions staff).
+The fee is $40 per individual animal or $40 per litter of animals (litter consists of 3+ siblings under 4 months of age – age will be determined by HHHS Admissions staff).
 People finding pets outside of Shawnee County are encouraged to take the pet to their community animal shelter or veterinarian before bringing to HHHS.
+Out-of-county residents must make an appointment to drop off a stray animal.

 If you find a sick/injured animal during times HHHS is closed and the animal is within the city limits of Topeka: